makrai/notes/chowdhery2204-PaLM-pathway.md

   English NLP tasks
   * The task-specific results on the 9 English NLP benchmarks are shown in Table 20.
 19 Task-specific results on BIG-bench are excluded for space
-* In Figure 24, we present aggregate results on both sets of tasks, as a function of total training FLOP count
+* Fig24: aggregate results on both sets of tasks, as a function of total training FLOP count
   * Chinchilla
-    moderately outperforms PaLM’s interpolated scaling curve on BIG-bench, and slightly underperforms the scaling curve on the 9 English NLP tasks
+    * moderately outperforms PaLM’s interpolated scaling curve on BIG-bench,
+    * slightly underperforms the scaling curve on the 9 English NLP tasks
-  * Gopher significantly underperforms both scaling curves.
-We also note that
+  * Gopher significantly underperforms both scaling curves
   * the training corpus used for Gopher and Chinchilla were identical, so they can be compared minimally using factors (1) and (2), whereas PaLM used a different corpus, which creates additional complications in drawing